Kel'Thuzad Abilities and Strategy

 - Generating Master of the Cold Dark stacks is of the utmost importance early on; the faster you complete this Quest, the more likely you are to snowball.

-- When targeting two Heroes, Chains of Kel'Thuzad pulls them towards the middle point between the two Heroes.
+- When targeting two Heroes, Chains of Kel'Thuzad Pulls them towards the middle point between the two Heroes.
+Cast Frost Nova there.

 - Frost Nova should be used as a follow up to Chains of Kel'Thuzad or allied crowd control.